Weltklasse Zürich: History

-The meeting was conceived in 1924 by athletic section of the FC Zürich which became 1934 the Leichtathletik Club Zürich and first held at the Letzigrund on a dirt track on 12 August 1928 as the Internationales Leichtathletik-Meeting in Zürich.
+The meeting was conceived in 1924 by the athletic section of the FC Zürich which became the Leichtathletik Club Zürich in 1934, and was first held at the Letzigrund on a dirt track on 12 August 1928 as the Internationales Leichtathletik-Meeting in Zürich.

+Since 1935 it also became known as the "American Meeting", similar to the Bislett Games, and this continued into the 1950s.

+A notable hiatus occurred after the 1952 meeting until the rebuilt Letzigrund Stadium opened in 1958, although a meeting had still been planned for August 1954.

+The name "Weltklasse Zürich" was adopted in 1959.

 The meet would not be held regularly on an annual basis until 1973, and the Weltklasse introduced electronic timing the following year.

+During 2020 the COVID-19 pandemic prevented Weltklasse Zürich from taking place, instead an event called Inspiration Games was held.

 Track surface

 The first surface was made of dirt in 1928, and the first synthetic track surface in Europe was installed in 1968.

-The number of lanes was increased to eight in the early 1970s which forced the Weltklasse to be put on hold for a few years for the construction to take place.
+The number of lanes was increased to eight in the early 1970s which forced the Weltklasse to be put on hold for two years for the construction to take place.

 The current surface at the Letzigrund Stadium was developed in 2014 by the Swiss company CONICA.
 The new surface was installed in June 2014 at a cost of 800,000 CHF and was paid for by the city of Zurich, which owns Letzigrund Stadium.

+Editions

+Some of the earliest editions were bilateral matches that are not counted among the 29 "Internationales" and Weltklasse meetings organized from 1928 til 1977.